dandv/typescript-modern-project/README.md

 # Testing with Jest

 The cleanest way to fully support Jest with TypeScript, ES Modules and ESLint, is to use `ts-jest`, which has [a number of advantages over using Babel](https://github.com/kulshekhar/ts-jest#ts-jest).
+What we need to do:

 * `npm install --save-dev jest @types/jest eslint-plugin-jest` - for ES Lint support
 * add `"jest"` to the `types` array in `tsconfig.json`